bplowry/react-starter/README.md

 - Component libraries, e.g. [Material-UI](https://material-ui.com/), [Polaris](https://polaris.shopify.com/)
 - Client-side routing, e.g. [Reach Router](https://reach.tech/router), [React Router](https://reacttraining.com/react-router/)
 - State management libraries, e.g. [Redux](https://redux-toolkit.js.org/), [MobX](https://mobx.js.org/README.html), [XState](https://xstate.js.org/docs/)

-## Using this as a starter kit

-1. Download the source (e.g. `git clone` or download a .zip)

-2. Edit the project-specific references:

-   - Change the `name` in `package.json`
-   - Edit the files in `public`
-     - `title` and `meta` tags in `index.html`
-     - Replace favicon and logos with your own
-     - Change the `manifest.json` for Progressive Web App support
-     - Consider updating robots.txt

-3. Review the existing configuration:

-   - If you'd rather use `npm` than `yarn`:
-     - delete `yarn.lock`
-     - run `npm install`
-     - commit `package-lock.json`
-   - Review the rules in `.prettierrc`
-     - If you want to change any, run the `prettier` command once you're done, e.g. `yarn prettier`, to keep the code formatting consistent.
-   - If you use VS Code, install the workspace recommended extensions (they'll pop up when you open the folder).
-   - If you need to run multiple `create-react-app` apps at once, they can't all run on localhost:3000.
-You can change the port in `.env.development`

 ## Available scripts